Verratti, Draxler and Alves out for PSG

 The clash comes to soon for injured Brazil superstar Neymar and Thiago Motta is suspended, but Timothy Weah and Kevin Rimane are included in the 18-man party.

+The first meeting between the two clubs this season came in August, with PSG coming away with the 3-0 victory thanks to a Motta goal sandwhiched by an Edinson Cavani brace.

-PSG will open a 19-point lead at the Ligue 1 summit with a victory over Saint-Etienne.
+PSG will open a 19-point lead at the Ligue 1 summit with a victory over Saint-Etienne, who currently are ninth in the table, while second-place Monaco host Nantes on Saturday.